 History & Heritage Museums

-Bunkers Hill Cave Hike and River Experience USD 89’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Berlin Wall and Cold War Bike Tour in German USD 40’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.